MicroEJ/docs/VEEPortingGuide/vgChangeLog.rst

 * Fix dynamic paths larger than 64 KB.
 * Fix some comments.

+C Module VGLite
+"""""""""""""""

+**Fixed**

+* Fix some comments.
+* Fix the dynamic path drawing on i.MX RT1170 Evaluation Kit (use the same quality of paths as vector images).
+* Fix the path drawing on i.MX RT1170 Evaluation Kit (disable the color pre-multiplication).
+* Fix the rendering of some blending modes on i.MX RT1170 Evaluation Kit by disabling the GPU pre-multiplication when required.

 [1.4.1] - 2023-09-21
 ====================

+MicroVG
+"""""""

 **Fixed**

 * Fix the path command "move relative".

+C Module VGLite
+"""""""""""""""

+**Added**

+* Add the compatibility with VGLite ``3.0.15_rev7``.

+**Fixed**

+* Fix the use of the define ``VG_BLIT_WORKAROUND`` (useless).
+* Fix the GPU deactivation when a drawing is not performed for any reason.

 [1.4.0] - 2023-07-21
 ====================